itang/bin/data/tip/bash.md

     -x FILE
             FILE exists and is executable
     -z STRING
+            the length of STRING is zero
+    -n STRING
-            the length of STRING is zero -d FILE
+            the length of STRING is not zero
-            FILE exists and is a directory

 if grep -q "poet" $file_name; then
 ..